wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 performing some "mostly-independent" work on each value.
-By using the technique described here, putting each piece of work in one "block" running in one thread of a pool, we get exactly the same effect: the pieces of work still appear to run in some global serialized order, but the order is random (as it is anyway when iterating over the keys of a dictionary).
+By using the technique described here, putting each piece of work in one "block" running in one thread of a pool, we get exactly the same effect: the pieces of work still appear to run in some global serialized order, in some random order (as it is anyway when iterating over the keys of a dictionary).
+(There are even techniques building on top of AME that can be used to force the order of the blocks, if needed.)

 PyPy and STM